mpsilfve/gitksan-data/README.md

 # Gitksan inflection tables

 The main resource is the file `gitksan-inflection-tables.txt`.
-The tables are documented in the LREC 2022 paper:
+The resource is documented in the LREC 2022 paper:

 ```
 @InProceedings{oliver-EtAl:2022:LREC,